ollij93/cfgclasses/docs/source/designs/validators.rst

 1. Feature overview
 -------------------

-The validators feature allows the programmer to define a validation function that runs after the ConfigClass is initialized.
+The validators feature allows the programmer to define a validation function that runs after the dataclass is initialized from CLI arguments.
 The validation functions can raise ValueError's in cases of invalid configuration being specified which result in calls to ``argparse.ArgumentParser.error()`` result in nicely formatted errors for the user including the tools usage message and a non-zero exit code.

-The default implementation of ``ConfigClass.validate()`` is a no-op and can be freely overriden by the programmer.

 An example of the validators feature is shown below: